-If you have a primary care doctor and visit the school-based health center, you will reveal that you have a primary doctor when you are seen at the school-based health center.
-The health center provider will electronically transmit your treatment record to your primary doctor to ensure continuity of care should you need a follow-up visit with your primary care doctor.
-If you or your child has a recurring problem such as multiple ear infections or multiple cases of strep within a short period of time, and if you have an established doctor, you should make an appointment to see him or her.
+If your child has a primary care doctor and visits the school-based health center, you will reveal that your child has a primary doctor when the child is seen at the school-based health center.
+The health center provider will electronically transmit the child's treatment record to the primary doctor to ensure continuity of care should your child need a follow-up visit with his or her primary care doctor.
+If your child has a recurring problem such as multiple ear infections or multiple cases of strep within a short period of time, and if your child has an established doctor, you should make an appointment for your child to see his or her primary care doctor.

-If you do not have a primary care doctor, the school-based health center can become your medical home.
-The main office for Primary Care of Southwest Georgia is located at 454 Smith Avenue, and as a patient of the school-based health center, you will have year-round, 24 hour access to care through Primary Care of Southwest Georgia's network of providers and doctors.
+If your child does not have a primary care doctor, the school-based health center can become his or her medical home.
+The main office for Primary Care of Southwest Georgia is located at 454 Smith Avenue, and as a patient of the school-based health center, your child will have year-round, 24 hour access to care through Primary Care of Southwest Georgia's network of providers and doctors.